How to Change Motorcycle Coolant

 Step 1.
 Replace and remount the reservoir, reconnecting the top and bottom hoses, and replacing and tightening the Philips head screws holding the reservoir in place.

 Step 2.
 Re-tighten the drain bolt.
 If you removed it completely, make sure you have the crush washer.

 Step 3.
-Begin refilling it with Honda motorcycle engine coolant.
+Refill the reservoir with Honda HP coolant.
 The coolant capacity on the 2005 Honda VTX 1800 is 3.3 quarts, so begin pouring it into the opening for the fill cap.
 Use some coolant to top off the reservoir as well.

 Step 5.
-Now, leave the radiator fill cap off and start the engine.
+Leave the radiator fill cap off and start the engine.

 Step 6.
 Add more coolant as you see the fluid level inside the radiator drop.
 As you're running the machine, rev the engine a few times to move the coolant around.
 After two or three minutes, stop the engine.
 Finally, replace the radiator cap; the covers over the thermostat and drain bolt; the reservoir; and the fuel tank and seat.

 Ready to do a Honda motorcycle oil change next?
 Watch the video above to see how to change the oil in a Honda VTX1800 motorcycle.